1966 Brit-Psych B-Sides

 13: ‘Disturbance’: The Move (A-Side: ‘Night of Fear’)

 The Move prided themselves on being provocative.
-Taking Gustav Mahler’s autodestructive art to new heights, they even rivalled the Who in terms of pop art antics.
+Taking Gustav Metzger’s autodestructive art to new heights, they even rivalled the Who in terms of pop art antics.
 Often appearing onstage dressed in gangster regalia, they were known to attack television sets and effigies of politicians with axes during the climaxes of their aggressively charged live performances.
 These high profile media stunts initially overshadowed the band’s music.

 The A-side takes it’s distinctive riff from Tchaikovsky’s ‘1812 Overture’, foreshadowing the fascination with classical music that would spawn Procol Harum’s Bach-esque ‘A Whiter Shade of Pale’ and Love Sculpture’s breakneck rendition of Aram Khachaturian’s ‘Sabre Dance’.
 ‘Disturbance’, however, is prime psychotic freakbeat, a hook laden (and definitely not particularly politically correct) tale of a man driven to madness.
 It even ends with a coda of hypnotic chanting, slamming prison doors and incoherent babbling that builds into a crescendo of blood curdling screaming.
 Psychedelic?
 Yes.
 Blissed out?
 God no.